karaokeresearch/singalong/README.md

 ```$ npm install -g singalong```

 Keep your console open and change the current directory to a directory you
-would like to use are your location for storing files related to singalong.
+would like to use as a location for storing your songs.

 Then, type: